Krishnanandh16/PortfolioProjects/movie correlation project/README.md

 # About this file
 This Dataset is obteained from kaggle :https://www.kaggle.com/danielgrijalvas/movies

-the dataset contains 6820 movies from the year 1986-2016 haing columns attributes like:
+The dataset contains 6820 movies from the year 1986-2016 haing columns attributes and among them we had choosen the attributes budget and the company produced to check the correlation with gross,to find out how tey affect the gross
-.budget

-company

-country

-director

-genre

-gross

-name

-rating

-released

-runtime

-score

-votes

-star

-writer

-year

-# About the process and the algorithm used
-Navie bayes is used as the machie learning algorith and he CountVectorizer functionfrom the sklearn is used for the conversion of the string into numerical values and find out the the accuracy score and f1 score as 0.984 and 0.943 which imples that model used here is very good in the working
+## The conclusion obtained after the annalysis was
+. it is found that the correlation of gross is very strong with budget and votes with correlation coefficent of 0.71 and 0.63

+.on the other side, with company it is having very less correlation